-The actual standard contribution rate paid by the employer during 2012/13 was 21.6% of pensionable salary up to 30 June 2012 and 20.6% of pensionable salary thereafter, plus a further 1% to cover the expense of running the Scheme.
+The actual standard contribution rate paid by the employer during 2013/14 was 21.6% of pensionable salary (including 1% to cover the expense of running the Scheme).
 This rate is lower than the cost of the accruing benefits shown above because the employer's contributions are assessed by reference to the long term view of real investment yields on the assets held by AMPS (NI) 2012, whereas the accruing annual cost disclosed for accounts purposes is based on current market yields on corporate bonds.
-At the start of the 2012/13 accounts year, the current market yield was lower than the expected long term real yield (viz 2.3% as against 3.5%), and this results in a higher contribution rate being disclosed in the Scheme's accounts.
+At the start of the 2013/14 accounts year, the current market yield was lower than the expected long term real yield (viz 1.8% as against 3.5%) and this results in a higher contribution rate being disclosed in the Scheme's accounts.